rtk0c/scripts/music/README.md

+# Music Tools

+Set of scripts for managing a local music library.

+# id3_autotag.py

+Automatically parse author, title, and tracknumber from file names, and apply them as id3 tags.

+# id3_batchedit.py

+Batch edit any id3 tags in a text editor.

 # process_music.py

-This is a script designed for archiving classic music concerts, where multiple pieces are recorded into a single video, often surrounded by certain noises (such as programme announcers and claps).
-If you want to see it in action, go straight to the [demos]()#demonstration.
+Script designed for archiving classic music concerts, where multiple pieces are recorded into a single video, often surrounded by certain noises (such as programme announcers and claps).
+If you want to see it in action, go straight to the [demos](#demonstration).

 ## Functionality
 - Download & extract the audio track of some hosted media, e.g. a Youtube video, or something on Bilibili